 The Bluebell Barn has a plant stall run by Arlington Church, secondhand books to browse and purchase in aid of Action for Medical Research and a stall run by the Hailsham Old Pavilion Society (HOPS) selling ice creams, cards, pictures and other mementos.

-At weekends and Bank Holidays both the RSPB and Sussex Wildlife Trust have stalls to recruit and meet members, with many items for sale.
+At weekends and Bank Holidays Sussex Wildlife Trust has a stall to recruit and meet members, with many items for sale.

 We do not take bookings for the mobility scooters, so if on the infrequent occasions they are all out, we suggest another cup of tea by which time one will have returned!